Medicare Advantage plans in Nebraska provide Original Medicare coverage, along with more benefits like hearing, vision, and dental coverage.

 Medicare Advantage plans in Nebraska offer all the same benefits as Original Medicare Part A and Part B. In addition to these benefits, each plan provider can offer even more benefits.
 Each plan may offer different covered services, so it’s a good idea to carefully compare coverage options before enrolling in a Medicare Advantage plan.
 Need help?
 A GoHealth licensed insurance agent can help shop for plans in your area and compare their benefits.

-One of the first costs to consider is the monthly premium.
-Original Medicare has standard monthly premiums for Parts A and B. Whether you live in Omaha, Houston, or NYC, Original Medicare premiums stay the same.
-In 2022, the Medicare Part B premium starts at $170.10 and can increase based on your income.
-Part A’s premium is based on your work history; if you or your spouse worked 10 or more years, you probably won’t have to pay a premium for Part A.
+Original Medicare has standard monthly premiums for Parts A and B. In 2024, the Medicare Part B premium starts at $174.70 and can increase based on your income.
+The Part A premium is based on your work history; if you or your spouse worked 10 or more years, you probably won’t have to pay a premium for Part A.

 Why are Original Medicare’s premiums important to Medicare Advantage plans in Nebraska?
-You will generally need to pay these premiums in addition to your Medicare Advantage plan’s separate premium.
+You will generally need to pay these premiums in addition to your Medicare Advantage plan premium.

 The good news?

-Medicare Advantage plans in Nebraska often have low monthly premiums.
-Each Medicare Advantage plan provider can set its own monthly premiums.
-In 2022, the average Medicare Advantage plan premium in Nebraska is $13.83 per month.
-The lowest monthly premium for a Medicare Advantage plan in Nebraska is $0.
-Some Medicare Advantage plans in Nebraska may even help pay your Part B premium.
+Each Medicare Advantage plan provider can set its own monthly premiums, and they are often low.
+In 2024, the average Medicare Advantage plan premium in Nebraska is $15.31 per month.
+98.9% of Medicare-eligible residents have access to a plan with a $0 premium.
+Some Medicare Advantage plans may even help pay your Part B premium.

 Copayments and coinsurance